Welcome to today's edition of the Rush 24-7 podcast.

 In a federal courtroom yesterday, despite testimony reciting his good works, Powell was ordered to spend a year and nine months in prison for scheming to buy votes in the November 2004 election.

-Charlie Powell Jr., who is now sixty-two didn't get the probation he was seeking, but he still caught a break from the judge who turned back a federal prosecutor's request that Powell get something close to nearly three years.
+Opting to let his attorney and four character witnesses speak for him, Charlie Powell Jr., who is now 62, didn't get the probation he was seeking, but he still caught a break from the judge who turned back a federal prosecutor's request that Powell get something close to nearly three years.

 The judge said he's done a very good job for himself and the people he serves.

-The simple truth is that politics in the state of Illinois is a real contact sport and obviously very dangerous occupation to undertake.
+The simple truth is that politics in the state of Illinois is a real contact sport and obviously a very dangerous occupation to undertake.

 Powell became the last person sentenced among five convicted of conspiracy to commit vote fraud.

-Three code defendants were sentenced to prison terms.
+Three co-defendants were sentenced to prison terms.

 The longest was four and a half years, while the fourth defendant got probation.